Last places

 Redondela may be a good place to take another break before tackling the last 19 km to the end of the stage.
 A new effort will take you to the top of O Viso, with splendid panoramic views over the Vigo estuary, where wrecks full of gold from America lie at the bottom.
 A gentle descent will take you to Arcade, a town famous for the quality of its oysters.

-From there, a short cycle ride will take you to Pontevedra, which is said to be a good town (in Galician), boa vila).
-No wonder.
+From there, a short pedal ride will take you to Pontevedra, which is said to be a good town (in Galician, boa vila).
+And no wonder.
 Its historic centre, the charming church of La Peregrina and its legend, its lively squares and streets make it the perfect place to stop the Camino and rest.

 Hostel: Acolá Hostel or similar